Hegner Scroll saw, big problem, need advise

 Has anyone heard of this problem with the Hegners???
 It is clearly a production issue.

 Who has some useful info with this problem.
-And before anyone out there assumes I am a silly person, let me tell you I rebuild machines professionally and for my private use.
+And before anyone out there assumes I am a idiot, let me tell you I rebuild machines professionally and for my private use.
 And know when things are not true and what has been damaged from abuse or force.
 The C arm on the Hegner is extremely well build and heavy duty.
 I could only assume it is a casting issue.

 As you state you rebuild machines professionally, I am hesitant to ask this, but are you sure it is the casting that is bent and not one of the pivot pins that has been screwed in cross threaded and now won't screw in straight, or is simply bent?
 Even if it were a bad casting, which I couldn't see getting through, the holes would be drilled and tapped in a jig and still hopefully be 'square'.
 The reason I am asking this is because one of the pivot pins on mine was bent slightly and caused a lot of problems.
 Luckily I was able to straighten it.
 Whatever the problem is, I hope you can get it sorted as i can imagine a new part coming from Germany to South Aftrica isn't going to be cheap.